pasierb/blog/source/_drafts/cloudflare-workers-kv-caveats.md

 You could try to keep cache "hot" by pinging each key every minute.
 Problem is that you have to do it for each data center.

-You could reduce number of keys by putting more data under one key (value size limit per key is 10MB).
+You could reduce the number of keys by putting more data under one key (value size limit per key is 10MB).

 If your data fits in a Worker ([total script limit is 1MB](https://developers.cloudflare.com/workers/about/limits/)), put it directly in the worker script.